Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

 Narcolepsy is a sleep disorder.
-It causes bouts of sleep during the day.
-Sleep attacks can happen while you drive, talk, or work.
-They happen without control.
+It causes excess sleepiness during the day.
+Sudden attacks of sleep can happen while driving, talking, or working.

 Copyright © Nucleus Medical Media, Inc.